 About our Compassion Houses

 Trafficking survivors risk their lives to regain their freedom.
 Comprehensive reintegration services bring girls a real chance at a new life and reduce re-trafficking risks.
 We work closely with trafficking survivors in their communities and at our shelters.
-PALS operates two shelters for trafficking survivors during their critical period of reintegration.
+Pacific Links Foundation operates two shelters for trafficking survivors during their critical period of reintegration.
 Opened in 2008, our first shelter, the Long Xuyen Open House, is located in An Giang province, near the Vietnam-Cambodia border.
-Based on its success and the ever-growing need for reintegration services, PALS opened the Compassion House in Lao Cai Province along the Vietnam-China border in 2010.
+Based on its success and the ever-growing need for reintegration services, Pacific Links Foundation opened the Compassion House in Lao Cai Province along the Vietnam-China border in 2010.

 - Safe housing and emotional support